Gustavodacrvi/vue3-animated-carousel/README.md

 ### One Item At a Time/Item At The Center

-Common on mobile devices and on image carousels, here you just want to show one item at a time or centralize the images-bucket item, this means the number of "pages" **might not** be equal to the number of items.
+Common on mobile devices and on image carousels, here you just want to show one item at a time or centralize the images item, this means the number of "pages" **might not** be equal to the number of items.
 Those items many times have margins and paddings, which may cause the numberOfPages to be different than the actual number of items, if that happens, the "page" like behavior carousel will simply not look good, if the image width/height is the same as the carousel offsetWidth/offsetHeight, you probably don't have to worry about this.

 ![One Item Carousel](http://github.com/Gustavodacrvi/vue3-animated-carousel/blob/images-bucket/images/images-carousel.gif?raw=true)

-To prevent these problems, always use the item related methods/refs on these situations: "activeItem"(v-model), "nextItem", "items", "previousItem", "moveToItem", "moveToItemAtIndex", "focusOnClick".
+To prevent these problems, always use the item related methods/refs on these situations: "activeItem"(v-model:activeItem), "nextItem", "items", "previousItem", "moveToItem", "moveToItemAtIndex", "focusOnClick".
 Those methods will go to the items themselves instead of calculating the page using using scrollSize(scrollWidth/scrollHeight) and clientSize(offsetWidth/offsetHeight).

 ### Responsive Carousel

-Sometimes you want to show multiple items on desktop and one item at a time on smaller devices, you can then use the scrollSize and change the event handles.
-See example.
+Sometimes you want to show multiple items on desktop and one item at a time on smaller devices, you can then use the scrollSize and change the event handlers functions on the template.

 ## "scroll-snap-align" Animation Issue